fmemuir/COASTGUARD/README.md

 ## Description and Scope
 The goal of this toolkit is to have a fully operational framework for predicting coastal change, using machine learning techniques that are trained with satellite observations.
 We have a plethora of satellite imagery being generated every day to be used freely in a number of automated, API-based ways.
 These datasets are therefore well-suited to machine learning approaches which require a lot of data to train sufficiently.
 With just one satellite image, multiple indicators of coastal change can be automatically extracted such as wave breaking zones, wet-dry boundaries, high water marks and vegetation edges.
 These automatically extracted indicators can then be fed into a machine learning network which makes future predictions based on the past changes and relationships between these indicators.
 The result is an automated, early warning system for coastal erosion at a potentially global scale.

-Currently, the main toolset is for extracting <b><span style="color:green">coastal vegetation edges</span></b> from satellite imagery, built from the CoastSat toolbox (https://github.com/kvos/CoastSat).
+Currently, the main toolset is for extracting <b><span style="color:#2EA043">coastal vegetation edges</span></b> from satellite imagery, built from the CoastSat toolbox (https://github.com/kvos/CoastSat).

 ## Enhancements
 Various improvements have been made to the toolkit to address more accurate approaches recently reported on, and to incorporate new Python packages and tools for more seamlessness.
 These are detailed further in the methods paper (), but include: